 Unsurprisingly, these headphones don’t have an active noise cancellation function, but the padding offers a decent level of noise isolation.

 The Sennheiser PXC II is one of the best-sounding pairs of headphones currently available on the market.
 Designed to be the Sennheiser’s answer to Sony’s WH-1000XM3 headphones, the quality and clarity of audio playback is very solid.
-If you missed out on the recent deal for the XM3s, the PXC II is a good alternative.
+If you missed out on a discounted pair of XM3s, the PXC II is a good alternative.

 These headphones are quick to pair via Bluetooth, and maintain a strong connection, with well-performing active noise cancellation and impressive 30-hour battery life to boot.

-You can currently grab a pair of PXC II headphones for $249, saving yourself $300 from the usual $549 RRP.
+You can currently grab a pair of Sennheiser PXC II headphones for $279, saving yourself $270 here.

-If you’re looking for a pair of wireless headphones with active noise cancellation that won’t blow out your budget, the Sennhesier HD 450SE could be the answer to your problems.
-While these aren’t the best headphones available currently on sale, the Sennheiser HD 450SE is a solid all-rounder option at a fairly reasonable discount price.
+If you’re looking for a pair of headphones that won’t blow out your budget, the Sennhesier HD 400S could be the answer to your problems.
+While these aren’t the best headphones available currently on sale, the Sennheiser HD 400S is a solid all-rounder option at a fairly reasonable price – especially when discounted.

-You can grab a pair of the wireless Sennheiser HD 450SE headphones for $149 here.
+You can grab a pair of the Sennheiser HD 400S headphones for $89 here.

 Editor’s note: Descriptions and features are taken from manufacturer/seller claims and user reviews on Amazon.